 “So what does the data show?
 Teachers’ level of education is associated with high-quality care and teaching, and there is no evidence that it doesn’t matter.
 However, there is also no clear evidence that it’s necessary, or sufficient on its own, without being combined with other policies — particularly paying teachers higher wages.”

 These articles demonstrate that improving responsive care and instructional quality is an important and complicated issue — and it’s worth continued investments.
 That’s why the Foundation has invested in a strategy that expands Early Head Start through the District’s Quality Improvement Network — requiring teachers to have a credential, honoring these teachers’ higher standard of work with salary bonuses and providing coaching to support their daily practice.
-Learn more about the work of our Birth-to-Three Policy Alliance.
+Learn more about the work of the Birth-to-Three Policy Alliance.